 What does it cost, and how do I know if I am eligible for financial aid?

 Graduate students must be admitted to a graduate program, be in good academic standing, and be enrolled at least half-time to be eligible for financial aid.
 Half-time is defined as being enrolled in at least four graduate credits during the fall or spring semester, or at least three graduate credits during the summer session.
 Full-time is defined as being enrolled in nine or more graduate credits during the fall or spring semester, or six or more credits during the summer session.
-Enrollment in a thesis course (XXXX799) also puts a student at full-time status.
+Enrollment in a thesis course (XXXX799), or other full-time equivalent (FTE) course, also puts a student in full-time status.

 Some employers reimburse their employees for job-related master-level education either through stipends or salary increases.